 West End Intergenerational Residence (WIR) is a unique mixed-age housing facility catering to three generations.
 Since opening our doors in 1989, our creative, flexible services and dedicated staff have helped thousands of young families secure housing stability and provided a permanent, affordable home with supportive services to formerly homeless, low-income older adults.

-Additionally, WIR is a permanent home to 40 single low-income adults aged 55 years and older who are capable of independent living, are free of alcohol/drug dependence and are without sever psychiatric disorders.
-Applicants may be referred by the New York City Department of Homeless Services or Community Based Organizations.
-For these residents, we provide a welcoming and stable permanent home, with a room of their own and the on-site services they need to remain healthy and independent.
+Additionally, West End Intergenerational Residence is a permanent home for low-income older adults who are capable of independent living.
+For these residents, we provide a welcoming and stable permanent home, with a room of their own and the onsite services they need to remain healthy and independent.

 We foster an environment where residents can take classes and celebrate together so that our residences aren’t just a housing facility—they’re a community.
 This model of multigenerational housing is intentional, and the relationships formed are tremendously rewarding for seniors and the young families they embrace.

 West End Intergenerational Residence is one of the only family shelters located in Manhattan’s Upper West Side.
 Our residents are young families and seniors from all five boroughs, and are referred by the City of New York Department of Homeless Services.